UST Acquires Leading Fintech Innovator Tailwind

 Acquisition of key Texas and Brazil-based firm increases UST's standing in the rapidly growing market for digital banking solutions and support services

-ALISO VIEJO, Calif., Jan.
-19, 2026 /PRNewswire/ -- UST, a leading AI and technology transformation solutions company, has acquired Texas-based fintech company Tailwind Business Ventures, strengthening its position in a dynamic sector while also expanding its presence in South America.
+LISBON, Portugal, Jan.
+20, 2026 /PRNewswire/ -- UST, a leading AI and technology transformation solutions company, has acquired Texas-based fintech company Tailwind Business Ventures, strengthening its position in a dynamic sector while also expanding its presence in South America.
 Tailwind was founded in 2003 as Integritas Solutions Group, with offices in Austin, TX, USA, and Rio de Janeiro, Brazil.
 In 2009, it had expanded operations to Sri Lanka, with a Portugal delivery center added in 2019.
 With over 220 employees globally, Tailwind boasts robust expertise in the banking and financial services domain that will bolster UST's standing in this critical market.

 As the digital banking solutions market continues to expand, demand for implementation and services is expected to grow.
 With this strategic acquisition, UST will be able to increase its share of digital banking solutions implementation and support services for banks and credit unions.